CoranC/Algorithmic-Challenges/README.md

-#Codewars
+#Algorithmic Challenges
-A repository for challenges undertaken or inspired from Codewars.com.
+A repository for algorithmic challenges.
+Many challenges are undertaken from courses or online coding challenge sites.
-Other challenges similar to Codewars challenges will also be housed here.